National insurance contributions (NICs)

 Taxation of gains on UK resident, non-UK domiciled individuals

-The rules relating to non-domiciled individuals were due to change from 6 April 2017; however, the relevant clauses were excluded from the truncated 2017 Finance Bill.
-As stated in the Significant developments section, these measures are likely to be included in a post-election summer Finance Bill.
-Please see the Significant developments section for a summary of the proposed changes.
+The rules relating to non-domiciled individuals changed from 6 April 2017.
+Please see the Significant developments section for a summary of the changes.

-If an individual is not resident in the United Kingdom, they will not be subject to UK tax on gains even when the asset is situated in the United Kingdom (unless the gains arise on UK trading assets).
-The exception to this rule is UK property owned by non-residents.
-Since 5 April 2014, non-resident individuals who dispose of UK property crystallising a capital gain are subject to UK CGT on that gain in the year of disposal.
+If an individual is not resident in the United Kingdom, they will not be subject to UK tax on most gains even when the asset is situated in the United Kingdom (unless the gains arise on UK trading assets).
+The exception to this rule is UK property (residential and commercial and property rich companies) owned by non-residents.
+Since 6 April 2015, non-resident individuals and trustees who dispose of UK residential property crystallising a capital gain are subject to UK CGT on that gain in the year of disposal.
+Even if no gain arises, the disposal must still be reported to the UK tax authorities within 30 days of completion.

 General information on the taxation of gains